chetan-coder/student/navigation/about.md

 Here are some of the stuff I like to do in my free time

 - Basketball
-- Hang out for hours with my friends
+- Hang out with my friends
-- Bike around on my e-bike
 - Play videogames with my friends
-- Scroll on TikTok
+- Watch TV Shows

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and faith.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- I was born in India, and mmove here when I was 4.
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
+- I live with my Mom, Dad, and sister here.
+While, the rest of my family lives in India.
+I usually visit them once a year.
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- The gallery of pics shows some of the things that I usually do in my free time

 <comment>
 Gallery of Pics, I like to do in my free time